TejasShinkar12/Eat-Fit-1/docs/frontend.md

 # Frontend Implementation Guide: Fitness & Inventory Tracker MVP

-**Version:** 1.0
+**Version:** 1.1
 **Date:** May 25, 2024

 This document outlines the frontend implementation strategy for the Fitness & Inventory Tracker Minimum Viable Product (MVP).
-The guide focuses on using React for a web-based application, covering core architecture, state management, UI considerations, API integration, testing, and providing practical code examples.
+The guide focuses on using React Native for a mobile-first application, covering core architecture, state management, UI considerations, API integration, testing, and providing practical code examples.

 ## 1. Component Architecture